 Austria today is a small, landlocked country that’s only a fraction of what it once was but it’s still a country of great diversity.
 I can’t help but feel that Austria waltzes between the urban world and the great outdoors so effortlessly that the only thing separating the stunning architecture of Vienna is from the highest alpine summits is a 3-hour drive.
 Austria is, indeed, an all-year-round destination.
 However, most people that visit stick to the tourist trail: Vienna-Graz-Hallstatt-Salzburg-Tyrol-Innsbruck without even thinking of visiting the places I will write about today.
 After visiting these places, I’m sure you will share my opinion and that is these hidden gems in Austria are just as beautiful as the main tourist attractions.

-Grosses Walsertal is one of the world’s 529 biosphere parks that exercise real sustainability.
-If you like getting lost in the forests, walking across heavenly meadows where quick mountain streams flow down the Alps, this park is definitely a must visit.
-Trekking deep in these forests, you will discover the amazing flora of Austria, and some of the most beautiful mountain villages in the country shyly peeking from behind the trees…
+We start this list of hidden gems in Austria off the beaten track with Gross Walsertal, one of the world’s 529 biosphere parks that exercise real sustainability.
+If you like getting lost in the forests, walking across heavenly meadows where quick mountain streams flow down the Alps, this park is definitely a must-visit.
+Trekking deep in these forests, you will discover the amazing flora of Austria, and some of the most beautiful mountain villages in the country shyly peeking from behind the trees?

 Located in western Austria, Bregenzerwald is one of the least visited regions in the country even by Austrians.
 The whole region has only 30,000 inhabitants and the same number of cows.
 There are 22 villages that make up the region but one of them made a particularly lasting impression on me.
 That village was Mellau.